Please read the following information. Please click on any of the following sections to take you directly to your area of interest

 14.3.8 Maintain an Open E-mail Relay/Open Data Relay or allowing any data to be sent through one’s system by an unrelated third party, including, but is not limited to, via open e-mail gateways and open proxy servers.

 14.3.9 Sending unsolicited mail messages, including the sending of “junk mail” or other advertising material to individuals who did not specifically request such material, who were not previous customers or with whom the sender did not have an existing business relationship (“E-mail spam”).
-Community Action Suffolk reserves the right to determine in its sole discretion and based on the information available (1) what constitutes spam as well as (2) what measures are necessary in response to spamming complaints.
+IT Services at CAS Ltd reserves the right to determine in its sole discretion and based on the information available (1) what constitutes spam as well as (2) what measures are necessary in response to spamming complaints.

 14.3.10 Harassment including, but not limited to, through language, frequency or size of messages.